-Competitors will be given relevant documents, explanatory material, and information on the assessment criteria (that is, the Mark Summary Form) for each module immediately before commencement of that module.
+Competitors will be given relevant documents and explanatory material for each module immediately before commencement of that module.
+As a whole document, the Mark Summary Form (information on the assessment criteria) is made available to Competitors immediately before the first module.
 The Skill Competition Manager or assigned Expert for each module provides clarification to Competitors, if required.
 Competitors will be allowed a minimum of 15 minutes to study these and to ask questions.
 This time is not included in the competition time.